pedrohenriquecordeiro/breweries-case/readme.md

 ## Overview

-**Breweries Case** is a modular, cloud-native data platform designed for ingesting, processing, validating and analyzing brewery data at scale.
-Built on Google Cloud Platform (GCP), it implements a layered data lakehouse architecture (Bronze, Silver, Gold) and orchestrates ETL workflows using Apache Airflow and Kubernetes.
-The platform ensures data quality, reproducibility and scalability, making it ideal for analytics and reporting use cases.
+**Breweries Case** is a modular, cloud-native data platform for ingesting, processing, validating and analyzing brewery data at scale.
+Built on Google Cloud Platform (GCP), it leverages a layered data lakehouse architecture (Bronze, Silver, Gold) and orchestrates ETL workflows using Apache Airflow and Kubernetes.
+The platform emphasizes data quality, reproducibility and scalability, making it ideal for analytics and reporting.

 ## Codebase Breakdown